top of page

 Dr. Erin Richman

 A 2024 Slate Icon National Award winner and 2025 U.S. Army ROTC Center of Influence honoree, her work in developmental psychology is cited in 475+ scholarly articles.
 She is an NSF grant recipient, executive educator at UNF's Coggin College of Business, and author of the historical novel Mary Blair Destiny.
-She is based in Jacksonville, Florida.
+A double alum of the University of Georgia, she is passionate about the mission of public higher education.

 bottom of page